 The Villers Abbey flourished as a cultural and agricultural center until the end of the Middle Ages.
 After that, religious and political troubles caused unrest until the 18th century when the Abbaye Viller-la-Ville experienced a second Golden Age under the rule of Joseph II and later also under Leopold II.
 However, the French Revolution was near and the Abbey of Villers-la-Ville was dissolved and sold off to a merchant in building material.

 It wasn't until 1893 that the Belgian State stepped in, purchased the domain and started renovation works.
+A railway was built, which made it easier for people to visit from Brussels.
+The Abbaye de Villers has welcomed many notable guests since then, including Victor Hugo, who depicted the abbey's prison in his novel Les Misérables.
 At the moment, a second restoration is being performed.

 Visiting the Abbey of Villers-la-Ville

 To say the amazing photos I'd seen of the Villers Abbey weren't illusions would be an understatement.
 When I made that left turn to where my GPS said the Abbey would be, I suddenly drove through an old gate and immediately on my left was this huge structure.
 It was part of the Villers Abbey and the road to reach it actually runs through the domain, with the Abbey on the left and a secondary building, now used as a bistro, on the right.

 I left my car in the parking lot, took out my camera and paid the entrance fee.
 For the same price, I also got a map with detailed information about what I'd see on the domain and a brochure about the Abbey's medicinal herb garden.

 The next two hours I spent wandering around.
 Trying out every little pathway I could find, trying to imagine what this place had looked like in its glory days.